-Back-Kit library provides a full set of
+Back-Kit library provides a full set of W3C Web Components.

-Packed within a configuration file, a set of components creates a layout that can be plugged in a rendering engine,
+Packed within a configuration file, a set of components creates a layout that can be plugged in a rendering engine, for instance a

 At runtime, when a customized configuration is injected, components are enriched with properties.